The Best Afternoon Tea in London

 Welcome to the land of finger sandwiches and scones

 Scones with clotted cream and jam, crustless finger sandwiches, tea served in bone china… there are few things more quintessentially British than afternoon tea.
 London is full of places to tuck into tea and cakes, from the traditional teas at the city’s famous hotels to quirkier takes on the occasion.
-If you need to fill the gap between lunch and dinner or you’ve got guests in town and you want to show off, these are the best afternoon teas in London.
+There’s even a whole week in August dedicated to afternoon tea.

 NoMad

 New to the luxury hotel in the heart of Covert Garden is this traditional afternoon tea with a NoMad twist.
 Head to the Grade II-listed building to enjoy the likes of egg salad with black truffle and chive; smoked salmon on an everything bagel; cucumber and herbed cream cheese; and a pastrami, daikon and mustard sandwich.
-On the sweeter ends of things, expect sacher-torte, scones, tropical cheesecake, lemon, vanilla & olive oil choux and cassis & shisho tart.
+On the sweeter ends of things, expect sacher-torte; scones; tropical cheesecake; lemon, vanilla & olive oil choux; and cassis & shisho tart.
 For drinks, there’ll of course be a selection of tea but you can also opt for a tea-inspired cocktail if you’re in the mood for something a bit stronger.

 28 Bow Street, London WC2E 7AW